aabbtree77/twinpeekz/README.md

 Tricky: Reading fragment's world position from the depth buffer of the hdr stage in the volumetric ligthing shader.

-## Suggested Projects/Random Thoughts
+## What Not To Do

 * Automatic mesh scale, tighter frustum, rewrite GLTF parsing and loading.
 Perhaps even with goroutines.

 * Failback/failover to some defaults when it comes to file paths and assets.
 Fix a rusty chain bug with Sponza primitive No. 12.
 It has no
 MetallicRoughnessTexture in Sponza.gltf, so the whole primitive gets dropped.
 Instead, failback to the base color.

-* Math could use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places.
+* Math could use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, hardly worth it.

-* Forget about cleaner shadows, CSM and temporal anything.
-Avoid large open spaces.
+* Cleaner shadows, CSM and temporal anything.

 * Culling, baking, LOD popping, all sorts of re-render on change optimizations.
 Let's avoid that.
 "Different is better than better".

 * A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
 The same applies to point lights in forward rendering.
 Anything "samplerCube" related is too slow on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

-* Bloom/glow effects.
+* Bloom/glow effects?
 "Neon on my naked skin, passing silhouettes of strange illuminated mannequins".

-* Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755).
+* Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755)?
 2.5D vs 3D.

-* Rewrite everything in Nim/Zig alikes, or not.
-Faster raw loops, more stack vs heap control, but also maintenance nightmares with compile-time gymnastics.
+* Rewrite everything in Nim/Zig alikes.
+2-3x faster raw loops, more stack vs heap control, but also maintenance nightmares and compile-time gymnastics.
 No goroutines.
-Still, loops are too precious in 3D, might bite the bullet.

-* Vulkan, WebGPU?
-Maybe later.
+* Vulkan, WebGPU.

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
-Forward, most likely.
-INSIDE used deferred rendering and it was amazing though.
-This is also a question of philosophy: Flamboyancy of multiple effects with lights as "fancy decals" vs "less is more" with something geometrical.
+Forward, most likely, but it does not matter.
+INSIDE used deferred rendering and it was amazing.
 Forward+?
 Tiling/voxelization, 3D textures, perhaps not today, not for GTX 760.

 * Volumetric Gokoban?
-Make that game rich in graphics, kids love that.
-Will fry your GPU, but we do not know what to do with it anyway.
+Make that game rich in graphics, kids love that, but this is dubious.

 * Picnic at Hanging Rock 1975.
 Blade Runner 1982...
-The sky is the limit.
+The sky is the limit, but the attempts to reiterate these projects fail admirably.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: